Juara Beach – Tioman Island, Malaysia

-1511 Coconut Grove on Juara beach is a relatively new place.
-It comprises 8 to 10 compact but comfortable raised wooden beach chalets.
+1511, Coconut Grove on Juara beach comprises 8 to 10 compact but comfortable raised wooden beach chalets.
 The management and staff are very welcoming, and helped us with advice on the local areas of interest, and to fine-tune our onward journey.
 We paid €37 per night for our chalet, including breakfast.

 It’s advisable to book a few weeks in advance as there is limited accommodation at Juara beach.
 This is a blessing, as the area has managed to retain a really relaxed, natural, low-key atmosphere, far from the tourist-trap feel of other, more easily-accessible resorts.

-Backed up by a mountainous rain forest, Juara beach stretches for 2 kms long, and is bordered on either side by rivers flowing down into the sea.
+Backed up by a mountainous rain forest, Juara beach stretches for 2 kms, and is bordered on either side by rivers flowing down into the sea.
 This is perfect for an early morning walk or run.

-We ate there a lot and were not disappointed: Great banana juices and spicy curry and noodles – the sambal fish is very good, too.
-You need to get there early in the day (before lunch) if you want to sample their rotis; they’re delicious.
+We ate at this restaurant a lot and were not disappointed.
+Great banana juices and spicy curry and noodles – the sambal fish is very good, too.
+You need to get there early in the day (before lunch) if you want to sample their rotis – they’re delicious!

-Malaysia & Borneo – You may also like:
+If you like Juara Beach, check out our East Malaysia & Borneo adventures.
+You may also like: